yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 Then the distinct "iss" values can be used to segregate the different kinds of JWTs.

-Given the broad diversity of JWT usage and applications, the best combination of required claims, values, header parameters, key usages, and issuers to differentiate among different kinds of JWTs will, in general, be application specific.
+Given the broad diversity of JWT usage and applications, the best combination of types, required claims, values, header parameters, key usages, and issuers to differentiate among different kinds of JWTs will, in general, be application specific.